cloud infrastructure

 Option 2: F5 NGINX Ingress Controller (Commercial)

 If you need to stay on the Ingress API, F5's commercial NGINX Ingress Controller is a completely separate codebase from the retired community project.
-It's actively maintained, has enterprise support, and won't be affected by the community controller retirement.
+It's actively maintained, has enterprise support, and won't be affected by the retirement.

-Option 3: Alternative Gateway API Implementations
+Option 3: Non-NGINX Gateway API Implementations

 • Envoy Gateway: Community-driven, Envoy-based, strong Gateway API conformance